gmc-code/PC-app-development/docs/Anvil/hailstone_numbers.rst

 | In the properties panel: name section, set the **name** to **directions**.
 | In the properties panel: text section, set the **font_size** to 16.
 | In the properties panel: text section, set the **text** to text below.

+| Enter the start number (positive integer) and click Generate.

 ----